Rewrite and htaccess: Differences and Considerations When Migrating from NGINX and Apache to ServBay

 structure is simple and intuitive.

-- NGINX's configuration file structure is more complex, while Caddy's
+- NGINX's configuration file structure is relatively complex, whereas Caddy's

 Modules and Directives:

-- NGINX has many modules and directives; Caddy has similar functionalities but configured differently.
-Refer to Caddy's documentation for conversion.
+- NGINX has many modules and directives; Caddy has similar functionalities but with different configuration methods.
+Conversion based on Caddy's documentation is necessary.

-When migrating from Apache and NGINX to Caddy, it's important to note the differences in the configuration of Rewrite rules and the structure of configuration files.
-Caddy's configuration file syntax is simple and easy to read and has pre-configured Rewrite rules, so users typically do not need to configure Rewrite rules additionally.
-I hope this article is helpful to you during the migration process.
+When migrating from Apache and NGINX to Caddy, it is important to note the differences in the configuration methods of Rewrite rules and the structure of configuration files.
+Caddy's configuration file syntax is simple and readable, and Rewrite rules are pre-configured, so users typically do not need additional configurations.
+Hopefully, this article helps you during the migration process.